xmonader/3bot/specs/initialize.md

 ## As a user initialize through PC

 ### Assumptions
-* A user can type a place and the city/country will be extracted from it.
+* A user can type a city and suggested location(s) can be chosen.
 This will be in an auto filling field (first version is ok with Google Maps API)
-* Threefold double name or email address as reference (use regex to check usecase, descriptive for user)
+* ThreeFold double name or email address as reference (use regex to check usecase, descriptive for user)
 * Private key is created by backend
 * Mnemonic words / private key are shared with TFT wallet
 * Flow finishes after QR scanning